 Conservation

-Heritage Malta sets up its conservation taskforce in four broad departments.
+Heritage Malta sets up its conservation taskforce in two broad departments: Organics and Inorganics.
 Together they cover the whole heritage stock, be it on display in any of the Heritage Malta sites and museums or in the reserves.
-There are specific conservation departments dedicated to paintings and polychrome sculptures, wood and furniture, textiles, and paper.
+There are specific conservation labs dedicated to paintings and polychrome sculptures, wood and furniture, textiles, paper, stone, ceramics and glass, metals, and underwater archaeology.

-The Textile Department deals with historical clothes, including accessories, uniforms, liturgical vestments, flags and tapestries.
-The Paper Department deals with historical maps, important documents, historical books, photography and flat work (etchings and lithographs).
+The Books & Paper Conservation Lab deals with historical maps, important documents, historical books, photography and flat work (etchings and lithographs).
 Particular importance is given to documentation which includes the objects’ history, manufacturing techniques and state of conservation.
 These phases are backed up with scientific investigation of the materials originally used.

 Gallery